Greek Landmarks Off the Beaten Path to Visit

 The driving distance between Mycenae and Epidarus is approximately 30 miles (48 km).

-See the different guided tour options.
+To visit these Greek landmarks with expert insight, see the different guided tour options.

 The best things to bring are bottled water, a hat, sunglasses, and sunscreen.
-Some paths are uneven, whereas other paths are paved, so comfortable shoes are always a good idea.
+Oh yes, and likewise sturdy shoes.

-Check the best rates for your stay.
+Check the dates and best rates for your stay.

-Birthplace of the Caryatids, Karyes
+The Birthplace of the Caryatids, Karyes

 Marble copies of the Caryatids of the Acropolis off the beaten path in Karyes, Peloponnese